Friday, December 8, 2017

 Among it all, I was especially struck by one very poignant remark:

-“We are all the ink of the future yet to be written.”
+“We are the ink of a future yet written.”

 UVA’s history, its legacy, and its future, belong to all of us.
 We are all a part of it.
 Whether we know it or not, the work we do, the discoveries we make, and the pride we show for our great University each and every day will create the stories that those 200 years from now will celebrate, commemorate, and ink into the indelible history of UVA, hopefully, with another big birthday party on the Lawn.